-- (iii) future promotion prospects - (b) whether the convicted person would move to a different pay grade if reduced in rank - (2) for discipline history: - (a) advise the tribunal of the absence of a record of previous convictions; or - (b) tender or call evidence of the existence and details of previous convictions - if tendering material, this should not contain irrelevant and potentially prejudicial material (eg, a report/record showing investigations or charges that did not result in a conviction). - b.
-In all relevant cases, Prosecution counsel should: - (1) advise whether or not a restitution or reparation order is being sought - (2) provide any information relevant to suspension under section 99 of the DFDA (see Practice Note 4- Suspension from duty after conviction orders (extant version)). - c.
-Note that Crimes Act 1914, s.
-16A(2)(ea) applies to Victim Impact Statements (VIS). - (1) All the provisions of Crimes Act, ss.
-16AAAA and 16AB should be complied with. - (2) If it is intended to rely upon a VIS, note paragraphs 5 and 6 below.
+- (ii) employability in the convicted person's category/corps/specialisation/trade - (iii) future promotion prospects - (b) whether the convicted person would move to a different pay grade if reduced in rank - (2) for discipline history: - (a) advise the tribunal of the absence of a record of previous convictions; or - (b) tender or call evidence of the existence and details of previous convictions - if tendering material, this should not contain irrelevant and potentially prejudicial material (eg, a report/record showing investigations or charges that did not result in a conviction).2 - b.
+In all relevant cases, Prosecution counsel should: - (1) advise whether or not a restitution or reparation order is being sought - (2) provide any information relevant to suspension under section 99 of the DFDA (see Practice Note 4- Suspension from duty after conviction orders (extant version)). - (3) be prepared to make submissions on all matters relevant to the sentencing principles under section 70 of the DFDA: including whether an accused cooperated with in the investigation, the timeline of the prosecution case including reasons for the length of an investigation, any election process, and when the matter came to DMP etc. - (4) comply with the obligation to make clear what type of sentencing disposition it contends is necessary and appropriate, to make its submissions in a fair and even-handed manner and to assist the Tribunal to avoid appealable error.3 - c.
+In all relevant cases Prosecution counsel should: - (1) Note that Crimes Act 1914, s.
+16A(2)(ea) applies to Victim Impact Statements (VIS). - (2) Invite any victim to a charge to make a VIS and confirm with the JA or DFM that this has been undertaken.